yunaChuang/Quiz-8/README.md

 # Part 1: Imaging Technique Inspiration
 ### Concentric pattern
-> I want to combine the centrical pattern part into the project.
-For ripples, it is easier to apply which only include circles with certain x and y position.
-Concentric patterns can be used with mouse or as a signal.
-Therefore, the connection with "Wheels of fortune" would support this idea to dedicate to main project.
+> I plan to combine the concentrical patterns into the project.
+Ripple effect involves circles with certain x and y position is the main idea.
+This patterns can be used with mouse, as a signal or just directly add to the artwork.
+By connecting this technique with "Wheels of fortune" by Pacita Abad, support me to bring this element to our main project.

 -  Ripple (concentric circle)
 ![This is for alt text.](/assets/ripple.jpg "this is just a ripple image.")

+---
 # Part 2:
 ### Ripple
-1. Draw Code
+1. Draw
 ```
 function draw() {
   background(255);